silvacms/documentation/source/silva/contents/forms.rst

 Creating an edit form
 ---------------------

-To create an edit form in :term:`SMI`, you need your content to edit and a form description describing content fields.
+To create an edit form in :term:`SMI`, you need a content to edit and a form description describing content fields.
 You can reuse the same content description than the add form, knowing that: